 Ralph and Mamie lived together as a married couple for over ten years before Ralph met and fell in love with another woman, Dorothy Kleinowski.
 Ralph and Mamie’s relationship had not been going well and the two were separated.
-Mamie had become increasingly annoyed by Ralph’s night life and masculine habits but she did not know that Ralph had married Dorothy in front of the Justice of the Peace.
-Consumed by jealousy, she reported Ralph, first to his employer, and then to the police.
+Mamie had become increasingly annoyed by Ralph’s new habits, smoking, frequenting poolrooms, and coming home late at night, but she did not know that Ralph had married Dorothy in front of a justice of the peace.
+Consumed by jealousy, she reported Ralph, first to his employer and then to the police.

 During the trial Mamie stated, “We wanted to be together, so we rented a room and the people with whom we lived never doubted that we were man and wife.”
 Ralph professed that they wanted, “to live honest lives and become respected citizens of the community.”
 He said, “My heart and soul are more those of a man than a woman.”
-In addition, Ralph could find work easier passing as a man of Bolivian or Spanish decent than as a mixed race woman.
+In addition, Ralph explained he could find work more easily when passing as a man of Bolivian or Spanish decent than as a mixed-race woman.
 The Milwaukee public was sympathetic.
 They saw him as someone who was just trying to provide support for his wife and make a living.
 The charges were dropped on the condition that Ralph would go back to wearing female attire.

 The trial attracted national attention.
 Afterwards, Cora Anderson wrote about living as Ralph Kerwineo and shared observations about how men act when women aren't around.
 The fame also resulted in a traveling vaudeville act, but soon money and employment dried up.
 In 1915 Anderson/Kerwineo was arrested in Racine, WI after “masquerading as a man” and failing to pay for a hotel room.
 In 1919 they were accused of stealing, and when the cops arrived at the apartment they found Anderson/Kerwineo in bed with a female companion.
-In defense, Anderson/Kerwineo said they were married for a year, but left their husband due to disagreements.
-In both cases they were released on probation.
-After 1919 there is no more mention of the name Ralph Kerwineo or Cora Anderson in the papers.
+In defense, Anderson/Kerwineo claimed to have been married for a year, but left their husband due to disagreements.
+In both cases Anderson/Kerwineo was released on probation.
+After 1919 there is no more mention of the name Ralph Kerwineo or Cora Anderson in the newspapers.